Jleagle/bitly-api-client/README.md

 $bitly = \Jleagle\Bitly::noAuth();
 ```

-###From there you have access to each endpoint documented at http://dev.bitly.com/data_apis.html
+### From there you have access to each endpoint documented at http://dev.bitly.com/data_apis.html:

+Return the click rate for content containing 'obama'

+$realtimeClickrates = $bitly->realtimeClickrate('obama');